 You can become a sponsor to one of our rescued ponies to help to take care of it and same time learn about the rescued ponies and their life at the Hill View Farm.
 If you are from the area, you are welcome to visit your adopted pony at any time to get hands on experience in handling a pony and perhaps even participate in the annual Hill View Farm Pony Club – pony handling shows with your adopted pony.
-We follow the methods of kandooequine – training in our approach for rescued pony handling.
 This is a great opportunity for schools to engage in outdoor education activities and same time support the animal welfare work in the Nilgiris.

 To adopt a pony, please email us your name and contact details to Ilona and arrange for a monthly donation of Rs.
 1000 to India Project for Animals and Nature.
 You will receive a printed photo of your chosen adopted pony.

 Ariel was found as lost and orphan pony foal in Ooty in 2016 by a young boy who thought he could keep her like a dog.
 She is now grown into a nice little pony that is getting trained in riding for small children.
 Photo is from year 2017 when she was a yearling.

 Nigel and Emma went to rescue Wonder one early December morning in 2015 after having received a phone call about a lost baby pony roaming on the roadside, far from any place with other horses.
 He was exhausted and his hooves were bleeding from the long journey he had gone, looking for his mother.